CLEAN-EVAL: Clean Evaluation on Contaminated Large Language Models: Conclusion

 \section{Conclusion}

 Data contamination is an urgent problem for the development of LLMs society.
 Downloading and trying contaminated models can be a waste of time for both researchers and developers.
-To save their time, this paper intends to mitigate the issue of data contamination in LLMs through the introduction of the \textit{Clean-Eval} method.
+To save their time, this paper intends to mitigate the issue of data contamination in LLMs by introducing the \textit{Clean-Eval} method.
 This approach leverages existing datasets to create a new evaluation dataset, effectively mitigating the impact of contamination.
-Experimental results demonstrate the method's success in accurately assessing model capabilities and restoring real performance. \textit{Clean-Eval} holds promise in enhancing transparency and reliability in the evaluation of LLMs.
+Experimental results demonstrate the method's success in accurately assessing model capabilities. \textit{Clean-Eval} holds promise in enhancing transparency and reliability in evaluating LLMs.
+Future work can be dedicated to co-training a data contamination detector in a neural-based framework with \textit{Clean-Eval} in a multi-tasking fashion.
+Additionally, we hope to open-source various versions of intentionally contaminated LLMs and their contamination information for research purposes.